intel/kubernetes-power-manager/README.md

     How exactly the frequency of the cores is changed is by simply writing the new frequency value to the /sys/devices/system/cpu/cpuN/cpufreq/scaling_max|min_freq file for the given core.

 ## Future planned additions to the Kubernetes Power Manager

-- **Time of Day**
-    Time of Day is designed to allow the user to select a specific time of day that they can put all their unused CPUs into “sleep” state and then reverse the process and select another time to return to an “active” state.

 - **Uncore**